 -Robin Glazer, Director, The Creative Center at University Settlement

-Quotes from participants at the 2015 Creative Aging Training at The Creative Center:
+Quotes from participants at Creative Aging Training at The Creative Center:

 “We needed that!
 Fun, energetic, beautiful- Margaret is terrific!”